Opinion Section

 NAVAL NEWS

-American nuclear submarine arrives in Scotland for visit
+American warship arrives in Scotland

 AVIATION NEWS